difference between cash crop and food crop

 Additionally, the profitability of cash crops is generally higher than that of food crops.
 However, cash crops require more significant investments in terms of capital inputs, irrigation, and transportation.

-See also difference between declaration and definition of function
+See also difference between jesus and god

 In conclusion, agriculture is a necessary sector, and farmers need to understand the difference between cash crop and food crop.
 Both types are essential for the economy and food security.
 Farmers need to balance both types of crops to ensure sustainability and profitability.